 Too many development projects fail because they do not have a vision for where their initiatives will be in thirty years.
 Our board of directors is composed of people with experience, who are committed to a long-term vision of sustainable development.

-- Valeda Dent is Dean of University Libraries at Long Island University.
+- Valeda Dent, Ph.D is Provost and VP for Academic Affairs at Hunter College in New York City.
 She is an expert in information literacy and the role of technology in learning, and has conducted research and published on community libraries and reading in Uganda.

 - Deborah Garvey, Ph.D. taught economics at Santa Clara University and served for nine years on the board of the Friends of Willow Glen Library in San Jose.
 She has been involved in non-profit activities for many years.
 She has been FAVL treasurer since 2007.

 - Michael Kevane, Ph.D. is Co-Director for West Africa.
-Michael is an Associate Professor and Chair of the Economics Department at Santa Clara University, and has published numerous scholarly works on economic development issues in Africa.
+Michael is an Associate Professor in the Economics Department at Santa Clara University, and has published numerous scholarly works on economic development issues in Africa.
 He has consulted for the World Bank, Freedom from Hunger, and the private sector.

-- Hélène Lafrance is a librarian at Santa Clara University where she is head of research services.
+- Hélène Lafrance retired in 2020 as librarian at Santa Clara University where she was head of research services.
 She participated in the 2009 inaugural year of Reading West Africa, the study abroad immersion program in Burkina Faso jointly organized and run by FAVL and Santa Clara University.

 - Kate Parry, Ph.D. is Co-Director for East Africa.
 Kate is Professor of English at Hunter College, City University of New York.
 She co-founded Kitengesa Community Library in Uganda in 1999.